commercialhaskell/stack/doc/install_and_upgrade.md

 !!! note

     If you used [GHCup](https://www.haskell.org/ghcup/) to install Stack, you should also use GHCup to upgrade Stack.
-Stack's `upgrade` command will likely install Stack to a different directory to the one used by GHCup.
+GHCup uses an executable named `stack` to manage versions of Stack, through a file `stack.shim`.
+Stack will likely overwrite the executable on upgrade.

 === "Unix-like"